Does it snow in Portugal?

 Finally, remember to bring your passport and any other required travel documents.

-Pros to visiting Portugal in winter
+Pros of visiting Portugal in winter

 Not being a traditional winter destination, this time of year is the low season in Portugal.